The procedure · twelve steps · driver-side

-Change a Tire
+Change a Tire.

 Life SimPractice the 12-step tire-change procedure as a game.
 Learn mode walks you through it with full feedback.
 Speedrun mode times you with progressively fewer hints — your fastest perfect run at each tier is your best.